Inferring COPD Severity from Tidal Breathing: Effect of Airway Obstruction on Tidal Breathing

 COPD has two contributory pathologies, chronic bronchitis and emphysema, and most patients with COPD have both pathologies.
 Chronic bronchitis causes inflammation and excess mucus production in the lungs’ airways, resulting in impeded airflow.
 When breathing in (that is, during the ``inspiratory phase'' of respiration), COPD patients can overcome this airway obstruction by increasing the work of the diaphragm and intercostal muscles and breathing in more forcefully.
 Airway diameter also increases slightly in inspiration as pleural pressure becomes more negative than the atmosphere.
 Breathing out (during the ``expiratory phase'') is a more passive process than breathing in, relying on elastic recoil rather than muscular action during normal respiration.
 So, with no active compensatory mechanism to counter it, airway obstruction will slow down the rate at which patients can breathe out and thus prolong the expiratory phase \cite{malhotra2018research}.

 Small airways in the emphysematous lung can also collapse in exhalation, a major driver of airflow obstruction in patients with COPD, leading to slow expiratory phase.
-Some patients with emphysema will utilize pursed lip breathing to facilitate maximal exhalation, which also contributes to a long expiratory phase, but ultimately reduces small airway collapse in expiration \cite{de2015pursed}.
+Some patients with emphysema will utilize pursed lip breathing to facilitate maximal exhalation, which also contributes to a long expiratory phase \cite{de2015pursed}.

-During spirometry, the ratio of forced expiratory volume in 1 second to forced vital capacity (\fevf) measures how fast one can forcefully empty out the lungs after taking a deep breath.
-A properly-executed forced exhalation maneuver will make maximal use of the intercostal and abdominal muscles, thus actively working against any airflow resistance due to airway obstruction.
-However, there is a finite amount of force that a person can exert during exhalation.
-So, the more obstructed the airways, the slower the lungs can be emptied and the smaller the \fevf~and \fev; this echoes the prolonged expiratory phase observed in tidal breathing.

-\subsection{Tidal volume}
+\subsection{Tidal Volume}

 At the end of the expiratory phase of tidal breathing, there is an equilibrium between the elastic recoil pressure of the chest wall and that of the lungs.
 This pressure equilibrium will always leave the lungs partially inflated with some residual amount of air, or functional residual capacity (FRC).
 But COPD patients experience a loss of lung elastic recoil, and this causes an increase in FRC \cite{dube2015clinical, ferguson2006does}.
 As such, the amount of additional air that COPD patients can inhale during tidal breathing (known as ``tidal volume'') is decreased \cite{larsson2007aspects}.